raspberrypilearning/mapping-the-weather/worksheet2.md

         plt.text(x, y, temp, color = 'w', ha='right',va='bottom')
 ```

-1. Run your code and you should see your map
+1. Run your code and you should see your map.

 ![uk](images/uk_temp.png)

 ## What Next

-Why not try and plot some other sensor data - rainfall for instance.
+Why not try and plot some other sensor data, like rainfall?

-There is lots more functionality in matplotlib and basemap that you could explore.
-You could try and colour the plot points depending on the temperature for instance.
+There is a lot more functionality in Matplotlib and Basemap that you could explore.
+You could, for example, try and colour the plot points depending on the temperature.